by Marion Nowak

-Port Elizabeth born architect and interior designer, Mlondolozi Hempe is the first Designer we had the pleasure of talking to for our “In Conversation With” series, ahead of the Designer Spaces Challenge at the 2020 Johannesburg HOMEMAKERS Expo.
-We chatted to Hempe about his inspirations, trend predictions and advice for design students.
+Port Elizabeth born architect and interior designer, Mlondolozi Hempe is the first Designer I had the pleasure of talking to for our “In Conversation With” series, ahead of the Designer Spaces Challenge at the 2020 Johannesburg HOMEMAKERS Expo.
+I chatted to Hempe about his inspirations, trend predictions and advice for design students.

 Designer Spaces Challenge 2020